DjangoGirls/tutorial/starting_django_project/README.md

 Remember when we talked about a postman checking where to deliver a letter? `urls.py` file contains a list of patterns used by `urlresolver`.

-Let's ignore for now other files - we will not change them, so we will skip expalining what they actually do.
+Let's ignore the other files for now - we will not change them, so we will skip explaining what they actually do.
 The only thing to remember is to not delete them by accident!

 ## Changing settings